CaioViktor/CONQUEST/README.md

 <ul>
  <li><code>$ python WorkBench.py</code></li>
  <li>Access the link in the Web browser: <a href="http://localhost:5050/">http://localhost:5050/</a></li>
+ <li>Configure the chatbot parameters and enter the supported templates.</li>
 </ul>
 <h2>Trainer</h2>
+<p>The target ontology file should be placed in the directory "input" with the name "ontology.ttl" in the turle serialization.</p>
 <h3>To run the training script:</h3>
 	<code>$ python Trainer.py</code>
 	<br/>